krauthaufen/System.Collections.Async/README.md

 # System.Collections.Async

-An implementation of async enumerables including many LINQ operators.
+An implementation of async enumerables with cancelation and exception handling.

-## Operators
-The following operators are implemented:
+Many operators are available out-of-the-box:

 * Aggregate
 * All
 * Any